List of urban local bodies in Rajasthan

-Rajasthan has 10 Municipal Corporations, 34 Municipal Councils and 172 Municipal Boards or Nagar Pachayats.
-Thus Rajasthan has a total 213 Municipalities or Urban Local Bodies(ULBs).
+Rajasthan has 13 Municipal Corporations, 51 approx Municipal Councils and 250 approx Municipal Boards or Nagar Pachayats.
+Thus Rajasthan has a total 314 Municipalities or Urban Local Bodies(ULBs).
 The Rajasthan Municipalities Act, 2009 governs the administration of all the urban local bodies in the state.
 The Department of Local Self Government of the Rajasthan Government monitors the administration of all the municipalities in the state.
 The last elections to civic bodies in the state took place in 2019 where 49 municipal bodies with combined 2,105 wards had their elections.
 Indian National Congress won 961 wards, Bharatiya Janata Party won 737 wards, Bahujan Samaj Party won 16 wards, Communist Party of India (Marxist) won three wards, and the Nationalist Congress Party won two wards.

 List of municipal corporations

 List of municipal corporations or Nagar Nigams of Rajasthan.
 Jaipur, Jodhpur, and Kota have two municipal corporations each since October 2019, because their populations have exceeded 10 lakh each.
-Hence, there are 10 Municipal Corporations in Rajasthan for seven cities.
+As of August 2024, there are 13 Municipal Corporations in Rajasthan for ten cities.

 Jaipur has a heritage municipal corporation with 100 wards and a greater Jaipur municipal corporation with 150 wards.
 Jodhpur has separate ULBs for its northern and southern parts with 80 wards each.
 Kota also has separate ULBs for its northern and southern parts, with 70 and 80 wards each.